ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-MBC 1992-2009 records show Acadian Hairstreak in 36 out of 351 towns (Map 18).
-The MBC map shows three main areas for Acadians: the Berkshires, the Connecticut River valley, and from the Worcester area through eastern and southeastern Massachusetts.
-This hairstreak has not been found in lower Plymouth County, or on Martha's Vineyard or Nantucket.
+In 22 years of MBC records 1992-2013, Acadian Hairstreak was found in 41 out of 351 towns (Map 18).
+The map shows three main areas for Acadians: the Berkshires, the Connecticut River valley, and from the Worcester area through eastern and southeastern Massachusetts.
+This hairstreak was not been found in these years in Essex County or on Martha's Vineyard or Nantucket.

-Acadian Hairstreak does still occur in a well-known colony in southern Bristol County near New Bedford (max.
-54 individuals 7/17/1994; but 12 on 7/19/2005).
-This colony was reported from the 1980s through 2005, but none were reported between 2005 and 2012, when the colony apparently declined markedly as a result of a well-intentioned wetland restoration project.
-But finally, in 2012, a dozen Acadian Hairstreaks were re-located at that site (July 6, 2012, M. Mello), nectaring on dogbane and narrow-leaved Mountain Mint.
+In southern Bristol County Acadian Hairstreak does still occur in a well-known colony near New Bedford (54 individuals counted 7/17/1994; but 12 on 7/19/2005).
+This colony was reported from the 1980s through 2005 (see above), but none were reported between 2005 and 2012, despite searches, because the colony declined markedly as a result of a well-intentioned wetland restoration project.
+But finally, in 2012, a dozen Acadian Hairstreaks were re-located at that site (July 6, 2012, M. Mello), nectaring on dogbane and narrow-leaved mountain mint.
 There is also another small colony in the Dartmouth area, from which one was reported on 7/8/2012, M. Mello.
 MBC records do not show Acadian Hairstreak to be “common” in Bristol County, as the Connecticut Atlas put it; MBC and NABA records refer solely to these two small colonies.

-NOTE TO COLLECTORS: Due to its uncommon and possibly declining status here and in other states (e.g. New Jersey), collectors should refrain from taking specimens of this butterfly.
+NOTE TO COLLECTORS: Due to its uncommon and possibly declining status here, collectors should refrain from taking specimens of this butterfly.
 Some locations have been omitted from the discussion above to deter amateur collecting.

 Broods and Flight Period

 All of our Satyrium hairstreaks have a single flight mainly in July, and the Acadian is no exception.
 Peak reports are usually the second week in July (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
-However, in 2012 the peak numbers at the Pittsfield colony were recorded on June 24, and declined after that (T. Gagnon, pers. com.).
+However, in the warm spring/summer of 2012 the peak numbers at the Pittsfield colony were recorded on June 24, and declined after that (T. Gagnon, pers. com.).

 Flight Time Advancement: A century ago Scudder wrote that this butterfly "generally appears about the 10-15 July, although it sometimes occurs as early as the very end of June" (1899: 902).
-The geographical latitude to which Scudder was referring is not clear.
-Acadian Hairstreak's first appearance in Massachusetts is now often in the third or fourth week of June, so the flight period might have advanced since Scudder wrote.
-However, a 2012 study at Boston University, which combined Atlas and MBC sighting data for 19886-2009 showed that Acadian Hairstreak had not advanced its flight time over this time period (Graph 18) (Polgar, Primack, et al. 2013; graph courtesy of Caroline Polgar).
+The geographical latitude to which Scudder was referring is not clear, but usually included Massachusetts.
+Given that Acadian Hairstreak's first appearance in Massachusetts is now usually in the third or fourth week of June, one might suspect that its flight period had advanced since Scudder wrote.

-Last Sightings: In the 20-year period 1991-2010, the latest MBC flight dates are 8/12/1992 Easton, L. Lovell; 7/26/1997 Pittsfield T. Tyning et al; 7/27/1995 Savoy D. Potter; and 7/25/1993 Worcester BMB T. Dodd.
-The early and late flight dates are virtually the same as those reported during the Atlas period.
-The years 2011 and 2012 did not set any new late dates.
 Scudder's rather vague flight ending date was "until the end of the first week in August, perhaps longer" (1899: 902).
-In all of 22 years, MBC records contain only one sighting in August -- that from Easton noted above.
-Scudder's dates may be meant to include localities further north of Massachusetts.
+In all of 23 years, MBC records contain only two sighting in August, that from Easton noted above, and 8/2/1992, Worcester BMB, T. Dodd.
+Scudder's dates may be meant to include localities further south of Massachusetts.

 Outlook